-Form Purpose Applicable to Example, Comments mark:space Specify non-default tone pair for AFSK modes.
-All.
-2130:2230 for AEA/timewave PK- 232 HF tones.
-Use 0:0 to for K9NG/G3RUH style baseband. num@offset Configure ' num ' different demodulators with center frequencies shifted by ' offset ' Hz.
-Mostly 300 baud on HF SSB.
-5@30 could be used to compensate for other transmitters off frequency. /n Divide audio sampling frequency to reduce CPU speed requirement.
-The multiple demodulator case, very old computer, or micrcocomputer. /2 means use half the normal audio sample rate.
-Do not use for 9600 baud.
-ABCDEF+- Pick demodulator version and optional multiple slicers.
-A, B, C, E, and F are for 1200 baud.
-D is optimized for 300 baud. "+" is applicable More details in the receive performance section.
-Short answer: A, B , C, F are obsolete.
-D is the default for 300 baud. to 1200 and 9600.
-E is the default for 1200.
-E+ will provide better compensation for imbalance of mark/space tone amplitudes.
+Form Purpose Applicable to Example, Comments

+mark:space Specify non-default tone All.
+2130:2230 for AEA/timewave PK-

+pair for AFSK modes.
+232 HF tones.

+Use 0:0 to for K9NG/G3RUH

+style baseband.

+num@offset Configure 'num' different Mostly 300 baud 5@30 could be used to

+demodulators with center on HF SSB. compensate for other transmitters

+frequencies shifted by off frequency.

+' offset ' Hz.

+/n Divide audio sampling The multiple /2 means use half the normal

+frequency to reduce CPU demodulator audio sample rate.

+speed requirement. case, very old

+computer, or Do not use for 9600 baud.

+micrcocomputer.

+ABCDEF+- Pick demodulator version A, B, C, E, and F More details in the receive

+and optional multiple are for 1200 performance section.
+Short

+slicers. baud.
+D is answer: A, B , C, F are obsolete.

+optimized for

+300 baud.
+D is the default for 300 baud.

+"+" is applicable

+to 1200 and E is the default for 1200.

+9600.
+E+ will provide better

+compensation for imbalance of

+mark/space tone amplitudes.